nushell/nushell.github.io/commands/docs/into_datetime.md

 title: into datetime
 categories: |
   conversions
-version: 0.76.0
+version: 0.77.0
 conversions: |
-  Convert text into a datetime
+  Convert text or timestamp into a datetime.
 usage: |
-  Convert text into a datetime
+  Convert text or timestamp into a datetime.
 ---

 # <code>{{ $frontmatter.title }}</code> for conversions